-Our School's SEND Coordinator (SENDCo) is Mrs Dolphin.
-She can be contacted through the school telephone number (01392 790151) or by email: email@example.com.
-Mrs Dolphin has worked as a teacher for over 19 years and has been a SENDCo for 6 years.
+Our School's SEND Coordinator (SENDCo) is Mrs Alex Dolphin.
+She can be contacted through the school telephone number (01392 790151) or by email: firstname.lastname@example.org.
+Mrs Dolphin has worked as a teacher for over 19 years and has been a SENDCo for 7 years.
 She has completed her National Award for SEN Coordination and has a Post Graduate Certificate in Special Educational Needs.
 She has recently received her National Professional Qualification for Senior Leaders (NPQSL).

 Trinity Church of England Primary School, together with Devon County Council, is committed to ensuring that all children and young people have a good start in life.
 Some children and young people have Special Educational Needs and/or Disabilities (SEND) and these needs mean a child may require additional support at certain times during their life.

 Our school aims to be as supportive and as inclusive as possible, with the needs of children with Special Educational Needs and Disabilities being met within the school setting wherever possible.
 We have a committed and dedicated team to ensure good quality teaching within our school for all our pupils.